 , the Canadian Association of Naturopathic Doctors

 Registration with a governing body helps ensure that NDs have the knowledge, skill and judgment to carry out their role.
-As of July 1, 2015, NDs are regulated by the College of Naturopaths of Ontario.
+As of July 1, 2015, NDs practising in Ontario are regulated by the College of Naturopaths of Ontario.

-Anyone seeing an ND should expect to be dealing with a highly trained professional, one who has met comprehensive standards in order to practice.
+Anyone seeing an ND should expect to be dealing with a highly trained professional who has met comprehensive standards in order to practice.
 As regulated professionals, NDs are accountable for their conduct and practice.